The America We Deserve: Positions and proposals

 In the book, Trump expresses anti-illegal-immigration views similar to those that he espoused when he ran for president successfully in 2016.
 For example, he wrote, "A liberal policy of immigration may seem to reflect confidence and generosity.
 But our current laxness toward illegal immigration shows a recklessness and disregard for those who live here legally."

-Trump also endorsed some proposals he would abandon by 2016.
-For example, he proposed a 14.25% tax on individuals and trusts valued at more than $10 million.
+Trump also endorsed some proposals he would abandon by his 2016 election run.
+For example, he proposed a 14.25% wealth tax on individuals and trusts valued at more than $10 million.
 The book also supports a universal health care system.